tripledes/sjimenez-lxc/README.md

   * storage_backend: dir, lvm, btrfs, loop  or best.
   * storage_options: options to be passed to the chosen storage backend.
   * state: running, stopped or frozen.
-  * ipv4: IPv4 address for eth0.
+  * ipv4: IPv4 address for eth0 (can be string or array).
   * ipv4_gateway: default IPv4 gateway.
+  * restart: whether to restart the container after applying network configuration.

 ### lxc_interface